keptn-contrib/dynatrace-service/documentation/sli-configuration.md

 As dashboards are a prominent feature in Dynatrace to visualize metrics, it was a logical step to leverage dashboards as the basis for Keptn's SLI/SLO configuration.

 If *dynatrace-service* parses your dashboard, it will generate an `sli.yaml` and `slo.yaml` and uploads it to your Keptn configuration repository.
-It will also upload the `dashboard.json`.
+You can find these files on service level under `dynatrace/sli.yaml` and `slo.yaml`.

 ### How dynatrace-service locates a Dashboard

 As explained earlier, the *dynatrace-service* gives you two options through the `dashboard` property in your `dynatrace.conf.yaml`

-1. `query`.
-This will query for a dashboard with the name pattern like this: KQG;project=<YOURKEPTNPROJECT>;service=<YOURKEPTNSERVICE>;stage=<YOURKEPTNSTAGE>
+1. Query option: `dashboard: query`.
+This will query for a dashboard with the name pattern like this: `KQG;project=<YOURKEPTNPROJECT>;service=<YOURKEPTNSERVICE>;stage=<YOURKEPTNSTAGE>`

-2. UUID: Use e.g: `dashboard: e6c947f2-4c29-483c-a065-269b3707bea4` which will then query exactly that dashboard
+2. UUID option: use e.g: `dashboard: e6c947f2-4c29-483c-a065-269b3707bea4` which will then query exactly that dashboard via its ID

 For more details refer to the section above where we explained `dynatrace.conf.yaml`